5 min read

 It’s essential to first establish the vision for your team in your own mind and answer the question: what does the future state look like?
 It is important to involve those around you because creating and implementing a team vision on your own, without soliciting your team’s input, could be a recipe for disaster.
 If you go it alone, you may find yourself spending the majority of your time coercing, influencing, persuading, and possibly demanding others to follow, which is a less than ideal situation.

 Idea diversity and differing perspectives that are acquired from involving your team can take the vision you’ve developed from good to great.
-When you involve your team they’re more likely to buy-in to the team vision and feel more vested in the team outcome.
+When you involve your team they’re more likely to buy into the team vision and feel more vested in the team outcome.
 The vision transforms from one told to them, to one they feel ownership over, as your team has been invited to debate, examine, clarify, and come to a consensus on the collective vision.

-- Schedule time to collaborate
+- Schedule Time to Collaborate

 Present your rough vision to your team prior to scheduling a meeting to collaborate on perfecting it.
 By doing so, you give your team time to mull over your vision, formulate questions, develop alternative ideas, and prepare for the time together dedicated to developing a shared vision.
-Send any materials out prior to the meeting along with a memo that establishes the expectations for preparations and collaboration during the meeting.
+Send any materials out prior to the meeting along with a memo that establishes the expectations for preparations and collaboration among employees during the meeting.

-- Consider using a facilitator
+- Consider Using a Facilitator

 Prior to your team vision meeting, you may want to seek out a neutral person to facilitate the meeting.
 This could be a colleague who has run a similar exercise for their team or an external leadership coach who has experience in facilitating team discussions.